ConnectBox/OPI.GPIO/doc/install.rst

 Press ``ctrl-x``, ``Y``, and ``ENTER`` to save and close the file.

-Finally, reboot and you should be ready to use ``OPi.GPIO`` as a non root user.
+Finally, reboot and you should be ready to use ``RPi.GPIO`` as a non root user.